Characterization of eventually periodic modules in the singularity categories: Main result

 \item Let $R$ be a left artin ring.
 We call a finitely generated $R$-module $M$ {\it periodic} if $\Omega_{R}^{p}(M) \cong M$ as $R$-modules for some $p >0$.
 The least such $p$ is called the {\it period} of $M$.
 We say that $M$ is {\it eventually periodic} if $\Omega_{R}^{n}(M)$ is non-zero and periodic for some $n \geq 0$.

 \item An artin algebra $\L$ is said to be {\it periodic} $($resp.\ {\it eventually periodic$)$} if the $\Le$-module $\L$ is periodic $($resp.\ eventually periodic$)$.

 \end{enumerate} }\end{defi}

-\begin{rem} {\rm Our definition of eventually periodic modules is slightly different from that in the other papers (see \cite[page 170]{Bergh_2006} for their ordinary definition).
-To be precise, we require not only that there exists a periodic syzygy, but also that the periodic syzygy is non-zero.
-This makes the eventually periodic modules have infinite projective dimension.
-Thus eventually periodic modules in our sense are those of infinite projective dimension in the sense ever before. }\end{rem}
+\begin{rem} {\rm Our definition of eventually periodic modules is slightly stronger than the ordinary one (see \cite[page 170]{Bergh_2006} for example).
+More precisely, eventually periodic modules in our sense are those of infinite projective dimension in the sense ever before. }\end{rem}

-Let $M$ be an eventually periodic $R$-module whose $n$-th syzygy is periodic.
-Then it is easy to see that, for each $i \geq 1$, the $(n+i)$-th syzygy of $M$ is also periodic and has the same period as the $n$-th syzygy of $M$.
+Let $M$ be an eventually periodic module whose $n$-th syzygy is periodic.
+Then it is easy to see that the $(n+i)$-th syzygy of $M$ with $i \geq 1$ is also periodic and has the same period as the $n$-th syzygy of $M$.
 As a result, all the periodic syzygies of $M$ have the same period.

 Recall that a finite dimensional $k$-algebra $\L$ is called {\it self-injective} if $\L$ is injective as a one-sided module over itself (see \cite{SkowYama11}); and that the algebra $\L$ is called {\it Gorenstein} if it has finite injective dimension on each side (see \cite{Buch86}).
 Self-injective algebras and algebras of finite global dimension are examples of Gorenstein algebras.